numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 More optimized loops are in use internally, and will be made available to users in the future (see notes).

-Although verbose, the API shall mimic the one for creating a new DType:
+Although verbose, the API will mimic the one for creating a new DType:

 .. code-block:: C